Geometric Lens Distortion: a common problem in photography

 All lenses produce a certain amount of geometric lens distortion.
-This is caused by a range of factors, including the curve of the lens, the focal distance, and the angle at which the photo was taken.
-It affects the image in a variety of ways and is especially apparent when straight lines at the edges of the frame are no longer parallel.
-Geometric lensdistortions primarily occur when the focal distance is short (barrel distortion), long (pincushion distortion), or when the photo is taken at a low angle (keystone distortion) with a fish-eye lens.
+This is caused by a range of factors, such as the curvature of the lens, the focal distance, and the angle at which the photo was taken.
+It affects the image in a variety of ways and is especially apparent when straight lines at the edges of the frame become curved.

 How does DxO correct lens distortions?

 To measure the degree to which a lens produces geometric distortion, DxO’s experts use a combination of different focal lengths and distances.
-They photograph a reference image that contains a dot plot laid out on a very precise grid.
+They photograph a reference image that features dots laid out on a very precise grid.
 Depending on the lens and camera combination being used, this process can require 100 to 500 reference images.

-The extent of the distortion is then precisely calculated in each position of the image field.
-With this series of measurements, the algorithm can generate an average and maximum level of distortion.
-These values are arranged on a precise scale.
+The extent of the distortion is then precisely calculated for each position in the field of view.
+With this series of measurements, an algorithm calculates an average and maximum level of distortion.
+These values are then arranged on a precise scale.
 Below 0.3%, the distortion is not perceptible to the untrained eye.
 Between 0.3% and 1.0%, it is visible.
 Any value above 1.0% is considered problematic.

-The calibration data obtained by the analysis are compiled in a correction file called the lens module.
+The calibration data obtained by the analysis are compiled in a correction file called an Optics Module.

 Better lens distortion corrections than any other software

 Correcting geometric lens distortions is much more than a matter of simply straightening lines.
 DxO’s algorithms even correct the most complex distortions, including the keystone effect.
 This occurs when a large subject is photographed from an oblique angle with a wide-angle lens.